KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 The suggested bindings are not guaranteed to be used: that's up to the runtime.
 Some runtimes allow users to override the default bindings, and OpenXR expects this.

 ActionSets and Suggested Bindings are created before the session is initialized.
 There is session-specific setup to be done for our actions also.
-After the call to CreateResources(), add:

 .. literalinclude:: ../Chapter4/main.cpp
 	:language: cpp